Wulala18/Wulala18/README.md

 This is the place where i opensource stuff and upload boring project 🤣
 - 🔭 I’m currently working on random cool stuff
-- 🌱 I’m currently learning php and JS
+- 🌱 I’m currently learning php, JS and Adobe XD
 - 🎧 Fun fact: I love to watch movie and listen music

 ---